What does “Abandonment” mean?

 Please do not rely on this blog.
 You must contact your attorney to discuss this very important matter.

-You may contact the New Jersey bankruptcy lawyer , Robert Manchel, at (866) 503-5655 to discuss your bankruptcy questions.
+You may contact New Jersey bankruptcy lawyer Robert Manchel at (866) 503-5655 to discuss your personal situation and how bankruptcy protection may apply in your individual case.